dumblob/XPMA-CASE/README.md

         - this code shall use a general (platform agnostic) stream interface (disassembling into blocks of data similar to, but more efficient than, POSIX shell pipe streams)
         - in case the code is written in a real programming language and is in accordance with that particular language specification (including also thread-safety etc.), it shall be directly executable on a system, which that particular language supports (e.g. has installed)

+***init*** (initial value)

+- in compliance with the chosen constraint
+- is constant (e.g. some number) or dynamic (e.g. current date and time)
+- short turing-complete definition (preferrably a readable existing programming language) returning a constraint-satisfying value (the definition shall be a formal notation of the algorithm, but not necessarily a fully functional program)

 ***sync*** (synchronization to a referenced record)

 - `once`/`copy`/`cache`/`hardlink`